xarray/osgverse/README.md

 #### Main Features (ongoing to v1.0)
 - [x] Supports from OSG 3.1.1 to the latest version, and GLSL 1.2 to 4.6, so to work with most hardware in the world.
-- [x] (PARTLY) Supports PBR-based rendering and deferred pipeline, with real-time shadowing and deferred lighting.
+- [x] Supports PBR-based rendering and deferred pipeline, with real-time shadowing and deferred lighting.
-- [x] (PARTLY) Supports physics simuation based on Bullet3/PhysX library, and character animation based on OZZ library.
+- [x] Supports physics simuation based on Bullet3/PhysX library, and character animation based on OZZ library.
-- [ ] (PARTLY) Supports complex model simplication, optimizing and tiling, and saving to OSGB format for better efficiency.
+- [x] Supports complex model simplication, optimizing and tiling, and saving to OSGB format for better efficiency.
-- [x] Provides a LevelDB nosql plugin, for reading tiles from database rather than local folders.
+- [x] Provides database plugins (leveldb, mbtiles, odbc), for reading models and tiles from database rather than local folders.
-- [x] Provides a media streaming plugin, which supports pixel streaming through WebRTC / Websockets.
+- [x] Provides media streaming plugin, which supports playing RTSP and streaming through WebRTC / Websockets.
+- [ ] (PARTLY) Provides video decoding plugins based on GPU (with NVCUVID or LibVA), without CPU copying overload.
-- [x] Provides a scripting plugin, which supports scripting using OSGB serialization and changing to Restful-like format.
+- [x] Provides scripting functionalities to support Python / JsonRPC scripting using OSGB serialization.
-- [x] Supports GL3 Core profile, as well as GLES2 / GLES3.
-Google Angel is also supported for future bridging uses.
+- [x] Supports GL3 Core profile, GLES2 and GLES3.
+Google Angle is also supported for bridging low-level APIs like Vulkan and DirectX.
 - [x] Supports 3D Gaussian Splatting rendering and related formats: PLY, SPZ, SPLAT, PlayCanvas SOG and XGrids LCC.
 - [x] Supports dependency-free earth scene construction and high quality terrain/atmosphere/ocean rendering. (without osgEarth)
-- [x] (PARTLY) Supports major desktop and mobile operating systems, including Windows, Linux, Mac OSX, Android and IOS.
+- [ ] (PARTLY) Supports major desktop and mobile operating systems, including Windows, Linux, Mac OSX, Android and IOS.
-- [x] (PARTLY) Supports major embedded devices with GPU supports, including ARM and RISC-V.
+- [x] Supports major embedded devices with GPU supports, including ARM and RISC-V.
 - [x] Supports Emscripten / WASM compilation and works with WebGL 1/2 based browsers.
 - [ ] Provides an initial visual scene editing tool, comparing with the famous Unity Editor.